kubernetes/contributor-site/content/en/blog/2023/e2e-testing-best-practices.md

 this because it can be called similar to `defer` directly after setting up something.
 It is better than `defer` because Ginkgo will show additional details about which cleanup code is running and (if possible) handle timeouts for that code (see next section).
-Is is better than `ginkgo.AfterEach` because it is not necessary to define additional variables and because `ginkgo.DeferCleanup` executes code in the more useful last-in-first-out order, i.e. things that get set up first get removed last.
+It is better than `ginkgo.AfterEach` because it is not necessary to define additional variables and because `ginkgo.DeferCleanup` executes code in the more useful last-in-first-out order, i.e. things that get set up first get removed last.